 Amon Carter Museum of American Art, Fort Worth

-The Amon Carter Museum of American Art is an art museum located in Fort Worth, Texas.
+The Amon Carter Museum of American Art is a museum in Fort Worth, Texas.

-The museum, founded by Texan newspaper magnate Amon G. Carter, is housed in a modern building, designed by American architect Philip Johnson, close to the Kimbell Art Museum and the Modern Art Museum, with which it forms an outstanding ensemble of cultural institutions in the city’s Cultural District.
+The museum, founded by Texan newspaper magnate Amon G. Carter, is housed in a modernist building, designed by American architect Philip Johnson, close to the Kimbell Art Museum and the Modern Art Museum of Fort Worth, with which it forms an outstanding ensemble of cultural institutions in the city’s Cultural District.